 [Ὺποδεξόμενοι refers to “the reception of Christ in communion” (Taft, 2004: 64).]]

-The Bread is mixed with the Wine in the chalice to symbolize the conception of Jesus in the womb.
+The Bread is mixed with the Wine in the chalice to symbolize the conception of Jesus in Mary’s womb.
 This is the holy moment of the Conception, of the Word becoming flesh (Jn 1.14).

-The Bread and Wine is then shared in communion with the clergy in the sanctuary, before they are brought out to the nave (synaxis) outside the sanctuary to the people to be distributed among them.
-This is the holy moment of Christ entering the world, the moment when the Body of Christ, the Church, is born, nourished, and lives on in the world—after having been empowered by the descent of the Holy Spirit at the altar (in epiclesis) and in Jerusalem (historically) on the day of Pentecost (Acts 2.1-4).
+The Bread and Wine is then shared in communion with the clergy in the sanctuary, before they are brought out to the nave (synaxis) outside the sanctuary to the faithful to be distributed among them.
+This is the holy moment of Christ entering the world, the moment when the Body of Christ, the Church, is born, nourished, and regenerated in the world—all this after having been empowered by the descent of the Holy Spirit on the altar (epiclesis) and in Jerusalem (historically) on the day of Pentecost (Acts 2.1-4).
+The symbolism (and thus reality) cannot go deeper than this.

 The Cherubic Hymn was added in 573-574 to the pre-existing antiphon comprised of Psalm 24.7-10.
-The Psalm was excluded in the 10th century due to shortening of the procession (Taft, 2004: 83, 116, 115).
-Hagia Sophia was re-dedicated in 563 after the 558 earthquakes.
+The Psalm was then excluded in the 10th century due to shortening of the procession in terms of distance (Taft, 2004: 83, 116, 115).

 According to Taft, the Prayer of Cherubic Hymn is not “an original part of the liturgy of the Great Church (2004: 121).
 It appears in the 10th century Constantinopolitan euchalogy for the first time (122).